Beige History, Family Crest & Coats of Arms

 Robert de Beche, c.
 1100, witnessed a charter of William Peveril of Dover and Goisfrid de Bech was a tenant in capite, Hertford, 1086.

 The Hundredorum Rolls of 1273 listed Jacob de la Beche, Oxfordshire; Matilda de la Beche, Cambridgeshire; and William de la Beche, Oxfordshire.

 Early History of the Beige family

-Another 267 words (19 lines of text) are included under the topic Early Beige History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Beige research.
+Another 134 words (10 lines of text) covering the years 1539 and 1538 are included under the topic Early Beige History in all our PDF Extended History products and printed products wherever possible.

 Beige Spelling Variations